7ammood/clorox/README.md

 # Clorox

-A lightweight bytecode virtual machine and interpreter written in pure C, inspired by the *Crafting Interpreters* architecture.
+A lightweight bytecode virtual machine and interpreter written in pure C, following the *Crafting Interpreters* book.

 ## Project Structure